Regardless if you are familiar with cannabis or not you probably have some knowledge about THC. But have you heard of THCA?

 THCA vs THC – What Is The Difference?

 THCA is different from THC in both its chemical makeup and how it interacts with the human body.
-THCA physically becomes THC during the drying process – a process that is accelerated when heat is added to the equation, such as when vaping, smoking or cooking for a while before ingesting.
+THCA physically becomes THC during the drying process.
+This process is accelerated when heat is added to the equation, such as when smoking, vaping, or cooking for a while before ingesting.

-Heat and light – when combined – lead to a chemical reaction called decarboxylation, which results in a molecule that more readily interacts with the body.
+Heat and light lead to a chemical reaction called decarboxylation, which results in a molecule that more readily interacts with the body.
 THCA molecules are larger than THC molecules and do not bind to the body’s cannabinoid receptors that make up the endocannabinoid system.

 Because of the above stated, it doesn’t mean there are no benefits to THCA or raw cannabis.
-On the contrary, there are quite a few, and more are being discovered and studied.
 Let’s review some of the health benefits of THCA below in more detail.

 What Are The Health Benefits of THCA?